EVerest/EVerest/docs/general/05_existing_modules.rst

 In the following, we will dive into some exemplatory scenarios to show how modules can interact with each other.

+To understand the tool side, we will look at the mechanisms of the Admin Panel.

-Additionally, also a place for explaining module features in more detail will grow here.
+Additionally, there will be a section which explains module features in more detail soon.

 ******************************************
 Module connections for dedicated use cases